 domain names from further registrations" and "suspend or delete all names associated with a registrant."
-480

 Many voluntary PICs included proactive and reactive methods for protecting intellectual property rights claims.
 Even for generic and open gTLDs, several registry agreements included voluntary PICs to undertake "commercially reasonable efforts" to consult with specific brand owners regarding the use of domain names in relevant commercial applications and to "reserve certain names that likely would interfere with the rights of that entity."
 The same operator also committed to creating a "Domains Protected Marks List" that "allows rights holders to reserve registration of exact match trademark terms and terms that contain their trademarks across all gTLDs administered by registry operator under certain terms and conditions."
-Moreover, the operator committed to establishing a "Claims Plus service," which would alert new registrants if they attempted to register a domain name that matched a trademark.
+Moreover, the operator committed to register a domain name that matched a trademark.

 Registrant validation methods also appeared in some voluntary PICs.
 For example, the operator of a highly-regulated new gTLD included in its voluntary PICs a requirement that registrants hold a valid trademark corresponding to the domain name for which they are registering.
-ABA Another operator added a commitment to include corporate designation status in the WHOIS records for a highly regulated domain, ABS committing to provide appropriate jurisdictional authorities with the capability at their option and at no cost to make designations in the WHOIS record indicating the registrant's organizational status in the registrant's jurisdiction.
+Another operator added a commitment to include corporate designation status in the WHOIS records for a highly regulated domain, committing to "provide appropriate jurisdictional authorities with the capability at their option and at no cost to make designations in the WHOIS record indicating the registrant's organizational status in the registrant's jurisdiction."